Floydlang/floyd/docs/floyd_systems_ref.md

 ## CONTENT DE-DUPLICATION TWEAKER

-Uses built-in hash-mechanism that exists for all values in Floyd Script
+Uses built-in hash-mechanism that exists for all values in Floyd Speak

 - Content de-duplication
 - Cache in local file system